 - Transport (who pays for transport and the shipping costs you charge)

 - Warranty (if applicable, under which conditions)

 You can look at terms and conditions used by similar companies and use these as an example when drafting your own.
 There are also websites that allow you to generate terms and policies for your website, such as Termly.

 Add terms and conditions to your webshop

 Once you've drawn up your terms and conditions, you'll want to add them to your webshop so your visitors can review them.
 Usually, this content has its own page and a link to that page is placed at the bottom of your webshop, i.e. in the footer.

 Add terms and conditions during the order process

 You can also ask your customers to agree to your terms and conditions before placing an order.

-Under Settings, click on Order form.
+Under Configuration, click on Checkout form.